hammerheim-game/hammerheim-rules/8-scenarios.md

 By Andy Tabor
 The Middle Bridge is the main crossing point for the City of the Damned.
-Whoever holds the bridge controls all aspects of movement in Mordheim.
+Whoever holds the bridge controls all aspects of movement in Hammerheim.
 The bridge is rumoured to have piles of Wyrdstone or Treasure around it but are said to be guarded by massive Trolls, who have a strange affinity for bridges.
 Terrain